After years of hard work and revision, it’s time to make that journey into school or college to collect your A-level or GCSE results.

-So, to help you out on GCSE, Higher or A-level results day, we’ve tackled some frequently asked questions and put together the most useful links and numbers you’ll need to explore your options.
-But before we begin, watch this fantastic video from OCR Exams on what to expect from your GCSE and A-Level results day:
+So, to help you out on GCSE, higher or A-level results day, we’ve tackled some frequently asked questions and put together the most useful links and numbers you’ll need to explore your options.

 Do I need to go into school to collect my exam results?

 Some exam boards, including the SQA, will post results online if you register for them, but most students are still asked to go into school to collect them.

 Alternatively, you can contact the school and authorise someone else to collect them on your behalf or provide a stamped addressed envelope to your exams officer to get them posted to you.